peterhinch/micropython-epaper/README.md

 # Modules

 To employ the driver it is only necessary to import the epaper module and to instantiate the `Display` class.
-The driver comprises the following modules:
+The driver comprises the following modules.
+Mandatory modules:
  1. `epaper.py` The user interface to the display and flash memory.
  2. `epd.py` Low level NORMAL mode driver for the EPD (electrophoretic display).
+ 3. `panel.py` Pin definitions for the display.
+Optional modules:
- 3. `epdpart.py` Low level FAST mode driver for the EPD.
+ 4. `epdpart.py` Low level FAST mode driver for the EPD.
- 4. `flash.py` Low level driver for the flash memory.
+ 5. `flash.py` Low level driver for the flash memory.
- 5. `panel.py` Pin definitions for the display.
- 6. `pyfont.py` Support for frozen persistent bytecode fonts.

 Note that the flash drive will need to be formatted before first use: see the `flash.py` doc below.